VigKu/Adv_DS_Capstone_Project/README.md

   2) RandomForest
   3) CNN

+  There is also a real time face mask detector to test the models.

  Please refer to the pdf document entitled "AdvDSCourseReadMe" for more details on how to execute all the python notebooks. https://github.com/VigKu/Adv_DS_Capstone_Project/blob/master/AdvDSCourseReadMe.pdf